paramkpr/DankBot/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg?style=flat-square)](https://saythanks.io/to/Rippr)

-DankBot is a simple Telegram Bot which sends, generates, and deep fries memes.
+DankBot - A Telegram Bot which sends, generates, and **deep fries** memes.

 # Why DankBot?
 DankBot has been an extremely fun project to work on. <br><br>